Breakfast-Galaxy-Studios/Soundboard/readme.md

 ### Dev
 - Likely isn't stable or will crash
 - Typically has major, app breaking, bugs
-- Has the newest features, but likely have broken or incomplete implementation.
+- Has the newest features, but likely has broken or incomplete implementations.
+- Combinds all the other branches.
+Has both jack AND interception.

+### Interception
+- Based off of main
+- Includes an implemenation of interception, allowing you to use a second keyboard to control soundboard.

+### Jack Audio
+- Based off of main
+- Includes an implementation for jack audio
+- Unfinished with no plans of continuing development.

-### Building
+## Building
 Building either branch should be done with maven.
 The build enviornment should be set up already in `pom.xml`, so all you should have to do is compile with maven.